MarioMingarro/website/content/post/Boxplot/index.md

 image:
   caption: Canary
   focal_point: Smart
-summary: Learn about R
+summary: The idea of this post is to give an idea of three important tasks in any analysis of climate variables. i) obtaining the data from a reliable source, ii) cleaning those data and selecting the variables that may be of interest and iii) visualising those data.
+Here I try to present a clean and replicable code.
+Of course, like any script, it can be improved.
+I hope you like it.
 tags:
-- Demo
+- Plot
-- robotics
+- Climate
-title: Downloading and plotting spanish temperatures with R
+title: Downloading and plotting Spanish temperatures with R
 ---

 The idea of this post is to give an idea of three important tasks in any analysis of climate variables. i) obtaining the data from a reliable source, ii) cleaning those data and selecting the variables that may be of interest and iii) visualising those data.
 Here I try to present a clean and replicable code.
 Of course, like any script, it can be improved.
 I hope you like it.

 Load R packages
 ```{r, warning=FALSE}